Garfinckel's: History

 Garfinckel's grew and expanded into a chain of stores, but was eventually pushed into financial collapse due to a series of mergers and acquisitions.
 On June 21, 1990, the company filed for Chapter 11 bankruptcy by its chairman and CEO George P. Kelly and went out of business.

 Flagship store

 In 1918, the store was located at 13th and F Streets at the western end of the city's downtown shopping district.
 An eight-story department store building was erected at the northwest corner of 14th and F Streets, across from the Willard Hotel, and opened in 1929.
 The $2,000,000 structure was designed by architects Starrett & van Vleck of New York.
 By 1936, there were more than 500 employees.

 After Garfinckel's bankruptcy in 1990, the store remained vacant for several years until it was redeveloped in 1999.
 In 1995, it was placed on the National Register of Historic Places.
 From 1997 to 1999, the property was redeveloped into a modern office building and shopping center named Hamilton Square.

-Borders Group bookstore was a street level tenant until it closed in 2010.
+Borders was a street level tenant until it closed in 2010.
 The building owner considered a restaurant and retail store to occupy the space.